smartPodLand/podasync/README.md

   });
 });
 ```
-To execute your code simple run following command in command License
+To execute your code simple run following command in command line

 ```
 cd /root_of_your_project